Just-Another-Organization/ghminer/README.md

       keywords:

-<a id="org8bb7e99"></a>
+<a id="org0af90ab"></a>

 ## Time intervals

 By default the miner downloads events for the last hour only.
-To set an initial time interval you can edit \`miner.yml\` by modifying the properties of \`starting\_timestamp\` and \`ending\_timestamp\` by adding the timestamps (in seconds) you want.
+To set an initial time interval you can edit `miner.yml` by modifying the properties of `starting_timestamp` and `ending_timestamp` by adding the timestamps (in seconds) you want.

     miner:
       starting_timestamp: 1640995200 # Mining from: 1 January 2022 00:00:00
       ending_timestamp: 1641168000 # Mining to: 3 January 2022 00:00:00

-<a id="org91c37a4"></a>
+<a id="org858ba88"></a>

 ## Continuous update

 By default the miner checks and updates at regular intervals the new events on GH Archive.
-You can disable the continuous update via the \`continuously\_updated\` property.
+You can disable the continuous update via the `continuously_updated` property.

     miner:
       continuously_updated: false # Continuous updating disabled

-The update interval is configurable via \`schedule\_interval\`.
+The update interval is configurable via `schedule_interval`.

     miner:
       continuously_updated: true # Continuous update enabled
       schedule_interval: 1d # Update every day

 See [Rufus scheduler](https://github.com/jmettraux/rufus-scheduler#scheduling-handler-instances) for possible intervals.
 Also, note that GH Archive updates its data at hourly intervals.
 Also, the data is available a few minutes after the hour so JA-GHMiner works with a 10-minute delay to overcome this issue.
-This means that if the update is made at \`10:04\`, for example, it will not take into account the data for the interval \`9:00-10:00\`.
+This means that if the update is made at `10:04`, for example, it will not take into account the data for the interval `9:00-10:00`.

-<a id="org6ecc8c1"></a>
+<a id="org3f83a01"></a>

 ## Maximum number of events

-Due to the large number of events that could be saved in the database, it is possible to set a maximum number of last saved events using the \`max\_events\_number\` property.
+Due to the large number of events that could be saved in the database, it is possible to set a maximum number of last saved events using the `max_events_number` property.
 This will ensure that after each update the oldest excess events will be removed to free up space.

     miner:
       max_events_number: 1000 # Set the maximum number of events to 1000

-<a id="orgd74c9e6"></a>
+<a id="orgf71f8bf"></a>

 ## Last update period

 JA-GHMiner keeps track of the last timestamp in which it performed the update to ensure that it works even if the service is stopped and restarted later.
-The miner automatically writes the last update time by writing the \`last\_update\_timestamp\` property.
+The miner automatically writes the last update time by writing the `last_update_timestamp` property.
 It is however possible to change this value manually in case you want to avoid updating events before a time instant.

     miner:
       last_update_timestamp: 1640995200 # Update from: 1 January 2022 00:00:00

-<a id="orgb80ddd3"></a>
+<a id="orgfaf7e99"></a>

 ## Keyword filters

 You can configure the system to consider only those commits that contain keywords in their message.
-This is done by defining the keywords under \`keywords\` property.
+This is done by defining the keywords under `keywords` property.
 Also, note that the keyword comparison is case-sensitive and space-sensitive.

     miner:
       KEYWORDS: